pangeo-data/education-material/pedagogy/pod/README.md

 ## Overview

-When we land in a Jupyter notebook environment -- whether on **binder** or **colab** or a **JupyterHub** -- we are apt to ask 'Just where am I right now?'
-This document answers that question in with practical implications.
+When we land in a Jupyter notebook environment -- whether on **binder** or **colab** or some **JupyterHub** or where have you -- we are apt to ask 'Just where am I right now?'
+This document answers that question with practical implications.
 Let's begin by saying "You are standing in a **pod** at the end of a road before a small brick building.
 Around you is a forest.
 A small stream flows out of the building and down a gully."
+(Just a little joke.)

 A pod can be thought of as a computer with a built-in working environment.
 When we use a computer we are accustomed to stopping at some point (say for lunch) and coming back later.
 The computer is still